DionneMaguire/portfolio1/README.md

 - I used http://crushpixel.com for my hero image.
 - I used w3schools and developer.mozilla.org to set up css cards in the about us page.
 - I searched on slack for issues that I was having to see had anyone else had similar problems.
+- The images were compressed using  https://tinypng.com.
+- The jpeg images were converted to webp using https://convertio.co